Conformal field theory on the plane: Representations of the Virasoro algebra

-If now $c<1$, it turns out that in order to have a unitary coset, a Verma module must have not only one but actually two independent singular vectors \cite{fms97}.
+If now $c<1$, it turns out that in order to have a unitary quotient, a Verma module must have not only one but actually two independent singular vectors \cite{fms97}.
 Since the existence of a singular vector in $\mathcal{V}_\Delta$ implies a relation between $\Delta$ and the central charge $c$, the existence of two singular vectors implies a constraint on $c$.
-As we will see in Section \ref{secamm}, the corresponding values of $c$ correspond to the minimal models, whose central charges are given in eq. \eqref{cpq}.
-However, the existence of two singular vectors is a necessary, but not yet a sufficient condition for a Verma module to have a unitary coset.
-The final result is that for $c<1$ unitary cosets exist only if the central charge $c$ takes values which correspond to the unitary minimal models,
+As we will see in Section \ref{secmmf}, the resulting values of $c$ correspond to the minimal models, whose central charges are given in Eq. \eqref{cpq}.
+However, the existence of two singular vectors is a necessary, but not yet a sufficient condition for a Verma module to have a unitary quotient.
+The final result is that for $c<1$ unitary quotients exist only if the central charge $c$ takes values that correspond to the unitary minimal models,